charlottegiseleweil/pdm_report/src_drafts/old_versions/03_Litt_review Dec17.md

 ####Parametric uncertainty: sensitivity analysis displays *this is pretty superficial but is that enough - otherwise this is a whole other topic to dig in (See Pianosi2016)*
 Sensitivity analysis aims to understand the influence of the inputs, and their uncertainty, on the outputs and their uncertainties of a model [@Pianosi2016].
 To visualize the input/output relationship, a common and direct way is a **scatterplot** (for each input parameter, with input parameter considered on x-axis and the output on y-axis), the relationship is explicitly revealed, especially in the case of strctured dependencies.
 This corresponds to the so-called O(F)AT (one factor at a time) method [@hamby], e.g [@murphy04].
 However, with a high number of inputs, scatterplots can become cumbersome.
 Then, partial derivative of the output by one factor can be displayed to assess the impact of small perturbations; however it explores only locally the input space around a baseline.
 Other metrics such as the percentage of output change per percentage of input change, or sensitivity indexes are also used.
 More details can be found in [@hamby]

 Variance decomposition is another approach to sensitivity analysis; then **pie charts** displaying variance partitions are a good alternative [@ABMleelig].
 By opposition to trying to display the impact of each inputs, variance-based method focus on finding the most influencing factors.
 The output variance is decomposed into parts corresponding to the contribution of each input, therefore displaying its impact on total variance [@Homma].
 Pie charts are widely used mostly because they are easy to build and understand (*and named after a desert.
 Okay I know I'll remove this, just checking if you were reading :D*).
 They are effective for small datasets (less than 6 segments of notably different sizes), and if segments are ordered according to size [@piepiepie].
-Because only effective on small datasets, and inadequate for comparisons (between several pie charts), partisans of high density space-effective displays, like Tufte, argue against these charts.
+Because only effective on small datasets, and unadequate for comparisons, partisans of high density displays, like Tufte, argue against these charts.

 ![Expressing sensitivity analysis through variance decomposition, from [@lig14]](../images/sa.png)